GitHub Integration

 The AI Assets Entity mapping discovers and imports AI/ML assets found in your GitHub repositories through manifest-level, API-based scanning.
 No repository cloning is required.

-You can discover two classes of assets:
+You can discover the following class of asset:

 -

 ai_asset- Claude Code ecosystem components defined in.claude-plugin/manifests or standalone.claude/directories.
-Includes the following types:Type Description Example pluginA Claude Code plugin bundle make-agent-friendly,harness-hqlskillA user-invocable task definition python-conventions,hql,dbopsagentAn autonomous agent definition python-explorer,doc-generatorcommandA CLI-style command run,suggest-workflows,add-fme-step -
+Includes the following types:Type Description Example pluginA Claude Code plugin bundle make-agent-friendly,harness-hqlskillA user-invocable task definition python-conventions,hql,dbopsagentAn autonomous agent definition python-explorer,doc-generatorcommandA CLI-style command run,suggest-workflows,add-fme-step

 The current implementation scans for plugin manifests and .claude/ directories at the repository root only.
 Subdirectory scanning of AI assets in a monorepo might be planned in a future release.